 But the truth is, happiness is mainly determined by your experiences.
 In fact, three major factors govern your overall sense of well-being:

-2. Or How Much Money You Have
+Happiness is Not About How Much Money You Have

 We know for a fact that money can have a saying in your overall sense of satisfaction and joy.